lukinpvl/search-engine/README.md

 ```
  gcloud init
 ```
-- Change variables and start the script to deploy a gitlab cluster and install a gitlab app:
+- Change variables and start the script to deploy a Gitlab cluster and install a Gitlab app:
 ```
  infra/gke-gitlab-install.sh
 ```